Playchoice's ultimate activity book collection Download activity book

 If you are looking for something more real, this set from Panda Brothers is very nice.
 Completely in Montessori style you get a real screwdriver and wrench and you will have to get to work.

-Metal and wood are perfect Montessori materials because children can really feel nature, more like with plastic.
+Metal and wood are perfect Montessori materials because children can really feel nature, more than with plastic.

 It says for 3, 4 or 5 years.
 Some 6-year-olds may still like it if they have never come into contact with real tools.